Social mobility: Patterns of mobility

-The patterns of educational mobility that exist between inner-city schools versus schools in the suburbs is transparent.
+In the US, the patterns of educational mobility that exist between inner-city schools versus schools in the suburbs is transparent.
 Graduation rates supply a rich context to these patterns.
-In the 2013–14 school year, Detroit Public Schools observed a graduation rate of 71% whereas Grosse Pointe High School (Detroit suburb) observed an average graduation rate of 94%.
-A similar phenomena was observed in Los Angeles, California as well as in New York City.
+In the 2013–14 school year, Detroit Public Schools had a graduation rate of 71%.
+Grosse Pointe High School, a whiter Detroit suburb, had an average graduation rate of 94%.

+In 2017, a similar phenomena was observed in Los Angeles, California as well as in New York City.
 Los Angeles Senior High School (inner city) observed a graduation rate of 58% and San Marino High School (suburb) observed a graduation rate of 96%.
 New York City Geographic District Number Two (inner city) observed a graduation rate of 69% and Westchester School District (suburb) observed a graduation rate of 85%.
 These patterns were observed across the country when assessing the differences between inner city graduation rates and suburban graduation rates.

+The economic grievance thesis argues that economic factors, such as deindustrialisation, economic liberalisation, and deregulation, are causing the formation of a 'left-behind' precariat with low job security, high inequality, and wage stagnation, who then support populism.
+Some theories only focus on the effect of economic crises, or inequality.
+Another objection for economic reasons is due to the globalization that is taking place in the world today.
+In addition to criticism of the widening inequality caused by the elite, the widening inequality among the general public caused by the influx of immigrants and other factors due to globalization is also a target of populist criticism.

+The evidence of increasing economic disparity and volatility of family incomes is clear, particularly in the United States, as shown by the work of Thomas Piketty and others.
+Commentators such as Martin Wolf emphasize the importance of economics.
+They warn that such trends increase resentment and make people susceptible to populist rhetoric.
+Evidence for this is mixed.
+At the macro level, political scientists report that xenophobia, anti-immigrant ideas, and resentment towards out-groups tend to be higher during difficult economic times.
+Economic crises have been associated with gains by far-right political parties.
+However, there is little evidence at the micro- or individual level to link individual economic grievances and populist support.
+Populist politicians tend to put pressure on central bank independence.